mfbutner/CanvasHelpers/src/grade_transfer/README.md

 # CSV Canvas Grade Transfer
-> An improvement/alternative (?) of the current Canvas method of uploading grades from CSV files.
+> An improvement of the current Canvas method of uploading grades from CSV files by simplifying the required documents
+> and speeding up the process.

 ## Table of Contents
 * [General Info](#general-information)